 - Be Committed.
 You intend to explore the commercialization opportunity for your innovation.

 VentureWell’s Organizational Commitment to Diversity, Equity, and Inclusion

 VentureWell is on a mission to cultivate a pipeline of inventors, innovators, and entrepreneurs driven to solve the world’s biggest challenges and to create lasting impact.
 In the United States, the majority groups in the science & technology (S&T) innovation & entrepreneurship (I&E) ecosystem are white, cis-gender men from economically privileged backgrounds.
 While this constituency includes plentiful talent and ideas, the systems that both historically and currently lift these voices to the top also silence others.
 We are collectively missing out on ideas and contributions from people marginalized due to racism and/or sexism as well as those identifying as coming from low-income backgrounds.
 We believe that removing barriers for those systematically shut out of the opportunity to cultivate their ideas and innovations will support us in solving the world’s greatest problems.

 We encourage applicants from underrepresented groups (URGs), especially those who identify as Black, Latinx, and Indigenous; women of all backgrounds; and individuals from low-income backgrounds.

 VentureWell does not discriminate on the basis of race, ethnicity, sexual orientation, sex, gender, gender identity, religion (creed), gender expression, age, national origin (ancestry), disability, marital status, or military status.

-If you have any questions about the E-Team program, please email firstname.lastname@example.org.
+If you have any questions about the E-Team program, please email Cara Barnes, Senior Program Officer, at email@example.com.

-For questions about the grant or application process please email or call email@example.com or 413-587-2172.
+For questions about the grant or application process please email firstname.lastname@example.org or call 413-587-2172.